SRaresP/OverseerApp/README.md

 ## Todo

-Geofence creation within these maps

 Global map, elaborate later

 Give user the ability to change the number of tracked users up to a certain limit

 ## Done

-Target viewing on a map
+Target map with geo area controls

 Implemented persistent settings for overseer - target pairs